-I would like to congratulate our General Manager, Jonathan Owen, on the results achieved for the hotel this year, despite the ongoing challenges for the hotel and tourism industry.
+I would like to congratulate our General Manager, Jonathan Owen, on the results achieved for the hotel this year, despite ongoing challenges for the hotel and tourism industry.

 I wish also to record our thanks to our management team and all our staff for their dedication to the hotel.
-All staff continued to deliver the Hydro's renowned quality of service which our customers value so much.
+We continue to invest in our team, working to train and retain valued members of staff who continue to deliver the Hydro's renowned quality of service which our customers value so much.